Skip to content

-Egypt’s former Royal Family left behind quite the legacy, including many palaces and gardens that used to be their sole property and are now open to the public to catch a glimpse of how royalty lived in Egypt until the mid-twentieth century.
+The palace is also known as the home of Egypt’s last royal family.
+The former Royal Family left quite a legacy, including many palaces and gardens that used to be their sole property and are now open to the public.
+Abdeen Palace is undoubtedly one of the most luxurious palaces in Egypt and a must-see site and attraction in Cairo.

 Haramlik Garden at Abdeen Palace